 Reporting requirements will include number of kids served and demographic information as well as goals based on age and population served.

-The RFP for the second round of grants is due March 30, 5 PM; the application will be available on Monday, March 7.
-These funds will support efforts for Summer 2022.
-Funding will also be available for the 2022-2023 school year and Summer 2023.
+The RFP for the third round of grants is due June 21, 12 noon.
+These funds will support efforts for the 2022-23 school year.
+Funding will also be available for Summer 2023.
 Programs that continue their work will be asked to re-apply.